Maunsell Forts: Cultural references

-The 1966 Danger Man episode "Not-so-Jolly Roger" was partly filmed at Redsands Army Sea Fort and includes an acknowledgement to Radio 390 in its closing credits.
+The 1966 television series Danger Man episode "Not-so-Jolly Roger" was filmed partly at Redsands Army Sea Fort and includes an acknowledgement to Radio 390 in its closing credits.
 Redsands Fort was also used for the 1968 Doctor Who serial Fury from the Deep, in which the complex stood in for a North Sea gas refinery besieged by an intelligent seaweed creature.
-In the 2020 film of Artemis Fowl, the Redsands towers, seen from the air, appear as the exterior of a secret MI6 interrogation centre.
-In the 2013 film The Hunger Games: Catching Fire, as the characters travel in a train along the coast, two Sea Forts can be seen in the water.
+In the 2020 film Artemis Fowl, the Redsands towers, seen from the air, appear as the exterior of a secret MI6 interrogation centre.
+In the 2013 movie The Hunger Games: Catching Fire, as the characters travel in a train along the coast, two Sea Forts can be seen in the water.

-The Shivering Sands Fort and Radio City feature in the Glam Rock band, Slade’s movie, ‘‘Slade in Flame’’.
-The newly formed band, Flame, are interviewed on the pirate radio station, just as an attack is launched on the forts.
+The Red Sands Fort and Radio City feature in the glam rock band Slade's movie, Slade in Flame.
+The newly formed band, Flame, are interviewed by the pirate radio station, just as an attack is begun on the forts.

-The Shivering Sands Forts, filmed from a North Sea ferry, appeared in the 1984 music video for the song "A Sort of Homecoming", by the Irish pop music band U2.
+The Shivering Sands Forts, filmed from a North Sea ferry, appeared in the 1984 music video for the song "A Sort of Homecoming", by the Irish popular music band U2.

+The 2002 video game Reign of Fire features the forts during the dragon campaign, where remnants of British Armed Forces make a last stand during a dragon apocalypse.

 The 2015 video game Stranded Deep includes abandoned Sea Forts that have the appearance of Maunsell Army Forts.
 These are difficult-to-find Easter Eggs built into the game for players to explore.

+The setting of the 2023 science fiction film Last Sentinel is based on a structure modelled after a single tower of the Maunsell army forts.

+The Red Sands Forts are seen in Episode 1 of Whitstable Pearl, mentioned as a drop-off and pick-up point for illicit drugs, as part of the story.